fickryiman/fickryiman.github.io/README.md

 <!-- > Write a message to encourage readers to support your project -->

-If you like this project...
+If you like this project please follow me on github or connect on Linkedin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>